-The School of Liberal Arts and Sciences at Columbia currently offers six undergraduate degrees (including the newly created BA in Art and Materials Conservation), preparing students for successful careers, graduate school, and beyond.
+The School of Liberal Arts and Sciences at Columbia College Chicago offers eight undergraduate degrees, each preparing students for successful careers, graduate school, and beyond.

 Art and Materials Conservation